Zooming into Company Class

 May 21, 2020

-Company Class is a dancer’s daily ritual – starting every morning at the barre with a trusted teacher at the helm of the studio, a skilled accompanist at the piano and a purpose-built space made for dance is how they begin every day of their careers.
+Company Class is a dancer’s daily ritual.
 Now, with the entire organization working from home, The National Ballet of Canada has moved Company Class online.
-A dancer, teacher, Pianist and Stage Manager explain how the National Ballet, with the help of Zoom, patience and a bit of marley dance floor, is recreating Company Class from home.
+A dancer, teacher, Pianist and Stage Manager share how with the help of Zoom the National Ballet is recreating this daily practice from home.

 Genevieve Penn Nabity, Corps de Ballet member